 What can CRO achieve?

 CRO can boost your business revenue by increasing highly-qualified leads.
-It can also allow you to grow more effectively, lowering your acquisition costs, and obtaining more value from your customers.
+It can also allow you to grow more effectively, lower your acquisition costs, and obtain more value from your customers.

 CRO applies to any business with a website that wants to convert more visitors and is even more important for eCommerce sites.
 Even if you’re running a successful business, you’ll still want to consider CRO.
 Why?
 Because maintaining a steady stream of qualified leads and customers will keep your business running.